 Oscillator — VCO

-At a basic level the VCO is our sound source.
-Sound is generated by the VCO at all times to all outputs and if you were to patch it to your speakers you would hear it as a drone.
-But we want more than a drone; we want a synthesizer voice that we can play like an instrument.
+At a basic level, the VCO is our sound source.
+Sound is generated by the VCO at all times to all outputs.
+If you were to patch it to your speakers, you’d hear it as a drone, but we want more than that: We want a synthesizer voice that we can play like an instrument.

 Filter — VCF